Station Eternity

 Station Eternity is a science fiction mystery novel by Mur Lafferty.
 It was first published in trade paperback by Ace Books in October 2022.
-The novel is subtitled "The Midsolar Murders" indicating that it is part of a projected series.
+The novel is the first instalment in the Midsolar Murders series.
+A sequel, Chaos Terminal, was published in 2023.

 Summary

 Mallory Viridian lives on a space station called Eternity, with several different alien species.
 She is one of only three humans on the station, the others being an old friend Xan (born Alexander Morgan) and Adrian Casserley-Berry, the official ambassador from Earth.
 Xan lives inside a docked shuttle ship, the Infinity, and is a refugee from Earth.
 The exact location of Eternity is never disclosed, although ships get to it from Earth using hyperdrive.

 Among the aliens on board are the Gneiss, who are large creatures made of living rock, the Phantasmagore, and the Sundry, an insect species with a hive mind.
 The Phantasmagore can blend in with any background.
 They act as station security, able to watch without being seen.
 Mallory earns credit to buy food and accommodation by allowing the Sundry to examine her as a biological specimen.

 Eternity itself is a living creature, who communicates with others through "Ren", a symbiotic partner from the Gurudev species.
 Almost all the alien species except humans live in symbiosis with other species, sometimes from their home world, sometimes from other worlds altogether.
 Communication is only possible through an implant in Mallory's head, which tends to translate alien concepts into the nearest human equivalent, including the names of the various species and individuals of those species.
 Thus her closest friend among the Gneiss is known to her as "Stephanie".

 For most of her life Mallory has been dogged by a series of coincidences in which people nearby were murdered.
 Mallory was able to solve the crimes using an odd intuition, along with an ability to absorb detail and spot connections between people.